graphcommerce-org/graphcommerce/.changeset/stale-moles-mate.md

 '@graphcommerce/next-ui': minor
 ---

-Added the method title to the action card title for shipping methods and updated translations for example
+Added the method title to the action card title for shipping methods.